 These are the minimum technical requirements for the program.
 Individual courses may have additional requirements, but the ones listed below are common across all OMSCS courses.

-All students should should have a computer with the following minimum requirements:
+All students should should have a computer on which they have full administrator privileges with the following minimum requirements:

 Notebook or desktop computer (a netbook or tablet should not be used as the primary computing device*).
 A minimum of 6 hours of battery life is recommended.